slice-project/slice/README.md

 # SLICE Github Repository #
-> This is full source code repository of SLICE project
+> This is main source code repository of SLICE project

 > SLICE is acronym of "Self-Learnable IoT Common Software Engine".

 ## Structure of SLICE github Repository ##
-> We devide our source code based on the categories..
+> We devide our source code based on the following categories..

 > SLICE main repository (this) :: [slice](https://github.com/slice-project/slice)